wuegaki/modal-universals/index.md

 title: Searching for semantic universals in the modal domain
 ---

 Welcome to the webpage of the NWO collaboration project "Searching for semantic universals in the modal domain" (2018-2021).
 This page contains general information about the project as well as details about the four workshops.
-The output of the project will be uploaded
+The output of the project will be uploaded as they become available.

 ## Overview of the project